More about the College of Arts and Sciences

 A Graduate Experience for the Career-Minded and Life-Long Learner

 Refine your thinking skills and career prospects.

 Whether you are looking to build a career, enhance your current prospects, or broaden your perspective, our graduate programs will give you the education you need.
 You’ll learn from faculty who are experienced in their fields and who are authors and editors of respected journals and scholarly books, officers in professional organizations, and recipients of professional awards.
 You can choose from post-baccalaureate programs within 5 departments in the College of Arts and Sciences: Communication, Fine Arts, Psychology, Theology and Philosophy, and Liberal Studies (Interdisciplinary).

 We're here to assist you at various stages of your academic life.

 Beside faculty advisors to guide you in your academics, other resources include the Writing Center, the Mathematics Laboratory, and a Reading Center, all of which are open throughout the day and evening where students can work one-on-one with professional staff.
 We offer an Honors Program for qualified students that want to add breadth and depth to their educational experience.
 Our Center for Advanced Learning stands ready to support students with learning disabilities.
 These resources are available to all students at the University.

 Be prepared for life in a rapidly changing, multicultural, and globally inclusive world.

-We value the importance of students learning to think broadly and creatively about real world problems.
+We value the importance of students learning to think broadly and creatively about world problems.
 As a highly diverse multicultural student body based in a vibrant international city, we emphasize the importance of connecting to the larger community through active involvement both on and off campus.